Home / Coffee Knowledge / Cow's milk in coffee: Climate killer or great opportunity?

 Cow's milk in coffee: Climate killer or great opportunity?

-Coffee can be produced in a climate-neutral way, but using conventional cow's milk in a cappuccino has a much greater impact on the ecological footprint.
-So what should we do?
-Stop drinking cow's milk and only drink plant-based drinks?
-We've made a documentary.
+Coffee can be produced carbon neutrally, but if conventional cow's milk is used in cappuccino, its impact on the environmental balance is much greater.
+So what to do?
+Should we stop drinking cow's milk and only drink plant-based alternatives?
+We made a documentary film about it.

-Whether it's espresso-based milk drinks or a splash of milk in coffee, product communication almost always focuses on the coffee itself.
-After all, it's what roasters and cafés like to emphasize—the story behind the bean, the flavor, and the producers.
+Whether it's espresso-based milk drinks or just a dash of milk in the coffee, almost all communication about the products focuses solely on the coffee itself.
+After all, that's what roasteries and cafes like to highlight—the story behind the bean, the taste, and the producers.

-But when we look at the ratios of the drinks, the focus on coffee in no way reflects the large preponderance of milk.
-In a cappuccino, we have about one part coffee and up to five parts milk.
+However, if we look at the mixing ratios of these drinks, the focus on coffee in no way reflects the large proportion of milk.
+In a cappuccino, we have roughly one part coffee to up to five parts milk.
 In a latte macchiato, it's even more extreme, with almost eight times as much milk.

 Cappuccino and Latte Macchiato

-It's clear that for many people, the taste of coffee is important, and milk can enhance the coffee's flavor.
-This applies to us as well.
-At the same time, however, we set ourselves the standard of being as strict in our selection of ingredients as we try to be with our coffee.
+It's clear that for many, it's about the coffee taste, and milk can positively support the coffee.
+This is true for us too.
+At the same time, we set ourselves the standard of being as strict in our ingredient selection as we try to be with coffee.

-Cow's milk can be produced extremely industrially, as this documentary clearly demonstrates, or it can be produced on medium-sized and smaller farms.
-When we buy milk from regional brands, or even directly marketed milk, we can access information about the milk's origin much more easily.
-From "coffee origin" to "milk origin."
+Cow's milk can be produced in a highly industrial manner, as is well illustrated in this documentary - or cow's milk can be produced on medium-sized and smaller farms.
+If we buy milk from regional brands, or even directly marketed milk, it is much easier to get information about the origin of the milk.
+From "coffee origin" to "milk origin".

-If we ask ourselves the same questions as with coffee, we would have to ask:
+So, if we ask ourselves the same questions as we do for coffee, we should ask:

-- Who produces our cow's milk, where and under what circumstances?
+- Who produces our cow's milk, where, and under what conditions?

-- How good/harmful is this for the climate?
+- How good/harmful is it for the climate?

 - Who earns how much here?